Alexander Halavais

-Alexander Halavais (born July 21, 1971) is an Associate Professor and Graduate Director of the Social Data Science master's program at Arizona State University, a social media researcher and former President of the Association of Internet Researchers.
+Alexander Halavais (born July 21, 1971) is an Associate Professor in the Social Data Science master's program at Arizona State University, a social media researcher and former President of the Association of Internet Researchers.
 Before joining the faculty at Arizona State University, Halavais taught in the Interactive Media program at Quinnipiac University, the School of Informatics at the University at Buffalo and at the University of Washington.

 In 1993, Halavais earned a bachelor's degree in political science from the University of California, Irvine and a Ph.D. in communication from the University of Washington in 2001.
 His dissertation examined the social implications of the Slashdot website.
 He also completed coursework in communication and cognitive science at the University of California, San Diego and complex adaptive systems at the Santa Fe Institute.